 - Unconditional admission to Gadsden State.
 Apply for admissions here.

-- Register for and take the Compass Placement Exam.
+- Register for and take the Accuplacer Placement Exam.
 Must be eligible for MTH 116 (Math Applications).

 - Must be in good standing with the College.